< back to Blog home

 After the ingredients are added to water and brought to a boil, yeast is added to the mixture, which allows the fermentation process to begin.
 It is during the fermentation process that sugars are turned into alcohol.
 The fermentation substances generally vary from one geographic region to the next, but the process remains the same.

 Many consumers claim that vodkas made from potatoes are smoother, easier to drink, and offer a much better mouthfeel.
-It is also the healthier option, as it is gluten-free and has a low number of macronutrients.
+It is also the healthier option, as it is gluten-free (see: gluten-free liquor) and has a low number of macronutrients.
 If you’re looking to drink vodka neat, opt for one derived from potatoes, as this kind of vodka typically has a greater flavor profile.

 Only 3% of vodkas are derived from potatoes, so it’s a rare find for vodka enthusiasts.
 Though you may not find the vodka style on every shelf, the silky-smooth consistency and clean finish will make for an unforgettable drink.